-1.13 Meetings
+1.12 Meetings

-- 1.13.1 Meetings will be held in accordance with the procedures as set out in this document. - 1.13.2 The HSREC agenda will be distributed no later than 2 working days prior to the HSREC meeting. - 1.13.3 Decisions by the HSREC will be informed by the exchange of opinions from each of the members that constitute the minimum membership of the HSREC. - 1.13.4 The contribution of information and opinion from an HSREC member unable to attend a face to face meeting will be considered along with those opinions and feedback of other HSREC members in the final decision making. - 1.13.5 In general, decisions of the HSREC will be reached by general agreement and consensus. - 1.13.6 Members of the HSREC will be required to declare any conflict of interest prior to or at any time during a meeting.
-The Chairperson will determine the action to be taken. - 1.13.7 Dates and venue: - 1.13.7.1 At least 10 meetings per year. - 1.13.7.2 Meeting dates will be available on the Faculty of Health Sciences website. - 1.13.7.3 The venue and time will be confirmed. - 1.13.8 Secretarial Support: - 1.13.8.1 Secretarial support will be provided by HSREC Administration. - 1.13.9 Decisions from HSREC meetings: - 1.13.9.1 The minutes of meetings will be recorded in writing and audio. - 1.13.9.2 Minutes will record major issues discussed, concerns expressed, decisions taken and reasons for rejection or requirement for change to the protocol.
+- 1.12.1 Meetings will be held in accordance with the procedures as set out in this document. - 1.12.2 The HSREC agenda will be distributed no later than seven working days prior to the HSREC meeting. - 1.12.3 Decisions by the HSREC will be informed by the exchange of opinions from each of the members that constitute the minimum membership of the HSREC (20 members). - 1.12.4 The contribution of information and opinion from an HSREC member unable to attend a faceto-face meeting will be considered along with those opinions and feedback of other HSREC members in the final decision making. - 1.12.5 In general, decisions of the HSREC will be reached by general agreement and consensus.
+If there is a difference of opinion and there is not a two-thirds agreement from voting members, the decision will be postponed.
+The decision will be made after expert opinion has been gathered and the matter will be reverted to the committee for voting.
+If the decision is time sensitive the feedback and voting will take place on the virtual platform. - 1.12.6 Members of the HSREC will be required to declare any conflict of interest prior to or at any time during a meeting.
+The Chairperson will determine the action to be taken. - 1.12.7 Dates and venue: - 1.12.7.1 At least 10 meetings per year. - 1.12.7.2 Meeting dates will be available on the Faculty of Health Sciences website.

+- 1.12.7.3 The venue and time will be confirmed. - 1.12.8 Secretarial Support: - 1.12.8.1 Secretarial support will be provided by HSREC Administration. - 1.12.9 Decisions from HSREC meetings: - 1.12.9.1 The minutes of meetings will be recorded in writing and audio. - 1.12.9.2 Minutes will record major issues discussed, concerns expressed, decisions taken and reasons for rejection or requirement for change to the protocol.

-1.14 Continuous Monitoring
+1.13 Continuous Monitoring

-1.14.1 Continuous monitoring of research given institutional authorisation should be managed as set out in this document.
+1.13.1 Continuous monitoring of research given institutional authorisation should be managed as set out in this document.

-1.15 Complaints and Appeals
+1.14 Complaints and Appeals

-1.15.1 Research complaints concerning the conduct of a project and / or a Committee's review process, including the Committee's rejection of an application should be managed as set out in this document.
+1.14.1 Research complaints concerning the conduct of a project and / or a Committee's review process, including the Committee's rejection of an application should be managed as set out in this document.